QRXqrx/poco-oopsla25-major/README.md

     cd /workdir
     mkdir ./out # To store built products.
     ```
 2. Copy and untar our artifacts into `workdir`.
-Assuming that our artifact is named `poco-artifact.tar.gz` and is put under the `/` folder.
+Assuming that our artifact is named `poco-artifact.zip` and is put under the `/` folder.
     ```shell
-    mv /poco-artifact.tar.gz .
+    mv /poco-artifact.zip .
-    untar -xzf ./poco-artifact.tar.gz
+    unzip ./poco-artifact.zip
     ```
 3. Enter the `aflpp-410c-poco` folder and build PoCo implemation (which is build on top of [AFL++](https://github.com/AFLplusplus/AFLplusplus) version 4.10) using `clang` as the compiler and set `LLVM_CONFIG=llvm-config-15`.
 You can directly switch to `/workdir/aflpp-410c-poco` using the `poco` container.
     ```shell